McGillX/mcgillx-how-to/docs/mdfiles/creating_course_discussion_threads.md

 ## Creating Course Discussion Threads

-Course Discussion Threads need to be intergrated with the course material, with links going to and from the post to the material.
+Course Discussion Threads need to be intergrated with the course material, with links going to and from the post to the related course material.

 ##### Open the studio and course page related to the activity